 “Lee is probably still the best driver in Britain,” says Scott.
 The big man considers this with a De Niro-style frown, then says: “It’s true, I probably am… And I want a medal.”

-For our first day of training, after the speed test we simply run alongside a rickety training cart and practise swinging in, stopping at the top of a hill.
-This is essentially our theory test, and a chance to ask about some of the eventualities on race day.
+On our first day of training, after the speed trials we simply run alongside a rickety training cart and practise swinging in, stopping at the top of a hill.
+This is essentially our theory test, and a chance to ask about some of the permutations of race day.
 Inevitably the conversation turns to crashing and Cool Runnings.
-“Always remember, your bones will not break in a bobsled,” says John Candy to his Jamaican athletes.
+“Always remember, your bones will not break in a bobsled,” says John Candy to his Jamaican athletes in the movie.
 “No, no, no – they shatter.”

 “I haven’t had a crash in 8 years,” says Lee, though I had been hoping for “ever”.
 “I’ll stake my professional reputation on us not crashing – if we do I’ll never get in a competitive bobsleigh again.”
 I want to point out that as he’s already technically retired, this isn’t much of a promise, but my balls aren’t anywhere near big enough.

 There’s plenty of unsubtle product-placement in Cool Runnings, and there is here too: Volvo sponsor British Bobsleigh and I’ll be in their sled with Lee, Scott and our fourth man Jeremy Taylor.
 Today I find out that the most unnatural part of the sport comes as the bobsleigh passes over the hill.
 When running downhill, the natural instinct is to temper your speed, but with a bobsleigh the only option is to speed up, always trying to “add value” as Scott puts it.
 Then, when the world falls away and your legs can’t keep up any more, you must instantly jump on – don’t make it and you’ll be exerting negative energy, mostly likely as your useless body is dragged along the ice.